-Government grants and transfers

-Accounting and disclosure of government grants and transfers.

-- We tested a sample of funding agreements to determine if the contract required financial statement disclosure. - We tested a sample of federal and provincial transfer payments received during the year to fund specific projects. - We reviewed the related funding agreements to ensure funds were used for their intended purpose and that revenue was recognized in the appropriate period, including deferred revenue. - We reviewed deferred revenue for compliance with the applicable PSAS guidance. - We tested expenditures and ensured that the corresponding revenue has been recognized.
+Government grants and transfers Analysis Audit response and results Accounting and disclosure of government grants and transfers.
+We tested a sample of funding agreements to determine if the contract required financial statement disclosure.
+We tested a sample of federal and provincial transfer payments received during the year to fund specific projects. • We reviewed the related funding agreements to ensure funds were used for their intended purpose and that revenue was recognized in the appropriate period, including the deferred revenue.
+We reviewed deferred revenue for compliance with the applicable PSAS guidance.
+We tested expenditures and ensured that the corresponding revenue had been recognized.
 We obtained sufficient audit evidence to conclude that there were no material misstatements.